dardesantis/DJSON-Viewer/README.md

 Installation
 ------------

-**Option 1** – just install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/bcjindcccaagfpapjjmafapmmgkkhgoa).
+**Option 1** – install it using the packed version:
+* clone/download this repo or just download the file djson-viewer.crx,
+* drag the djson-viewer.crx file in a Chrome window
+* accept to install the extension

 **Option 2** – install it from source: